Sega Master System Architecture

 • This is done by talking to the I/O controller chip to activate the required slot.
 Then, the boot program copies the game header (16 bytes) from each slot to check if the game content is valid (thus, properly inserted).
 The header must have TMR SEGA encoded.

-5. Perform region check.
+5. Perform the region check.

 6. Redirect execution to the game.